Sexual Health & Family Planning

 Confidential, affordable birth control

 Axis Health System’s Sexual Health & Family Planning Program (Title X) in Archuleta and La Plata counties ensures that every person – regardless of where they live, how much money they make, their background, or whether or not they have health insurance – has access to basic, preventive reproductive healthcare.

 Our clinic services are provided regardless of religion, race, color, national origin, disability, age, sex, sexual orientation, gender expression, number of pregnancies, or marital status.
-Confidential services are open to women and men of all ages.
+Confidential services are open to individuals of all ages.
 You may set up your appointment and attend the visit on your own.
 We will work with you on adjusting the cost so it is affordable for you.
 For some people, the services will be free.

 Services in La Plata & Archuleta counties